 Dr. Hunsicker and Dr. Nguyen starts by sending their patients to physical therapy before their breast cancer surgery.
 This helps establish a baseline for strength and range of motion and will allow patients to start physical therapy (about three weeks post-op) with a goal in mind.
 Having a set baseline helps motivate patients so they are able to return to full health as quickly as possible.
 Effective physical therapy can help you feel like your old self again and adjust to the changes in your figure.
 Click here for additional information on breast cancer rehabilitation at Oncology Rehab.

 Acupuncture has proven to be effective during cancer treatment.
-Dr. Hunsicker recommends acupuncture to help control pain, swelling, or discomfort caused by surgery or cancer treatment.
+Dr. Hunsicker and Dr. Nguyen recommend acupuncture to help control pain, swelling, or discomfort caused by surgery or cancer treatment.
 Acupuncture treatments have also shown to be effective in reducing vomiting from chemotherapy treatments as well as reducing the need for narcotic use and other medications, which can cause side effects such as confusion, behavioral changes, nausea and constipation.